TonyHFu/TonyHFu/README.md

 ### Hi there 👋
-## My name is Tony and I am a Full-Stack Developer
+## My name is Tony and I am a Software Developer / Data scientist

 I have a background in medicine 🚑, statistics 📈, and psychology 🧠, but my favourite thing to do is building applications.
 My favourite applications to build combine web development with machine learning.